allnulled/url-command/README.md

     ["/commands/bye?argumentsOrder=a", 'bye, Emily', { a: "Emily" }],
     // Spread function call (implicit): must have numbers, from 0 untill the last parameter, and nothing else, and it will spread the parameters.
     ["/maths/sumatory?0=0&1=100&2=200&3=300", 600],
+    // Spread function call (implicit): must have numbers, from 0 untill the last parameter, and nothing else, and it will spread the parameters.
+    ["/commands/fail?error=It is okay, it have to return -315.36", -315.36],
   ];

   let counterBef = 0;